Skvizurnar/TicTacToe/Manuals/Development_Manual.md

 Development manual
 ---------------

-The following instructions assume linux is used.
+The following instructions assume Linux is used.

 To get the project to build on a fresh machine the following programs are needed: